-Here’s the article: How to start a successful blog in 10 easy steps.
+Here’s the article: How to start a blog for beginners.

 The three things you need to be successful blogging are determination, engaging & to connect with other bloggers.
 I myself am more of a DIY sort of guy, but one thing I’ve learned through blogging is that just because you can do it alone, doesn’t mean you have to.

 Focus groups can be a quick and easy way to earn some extra cash.
 You may be lucky & able to find some in your area.
 If you’re living in a far-flung region, however, some can even be done online over skype or other conferencing software.

 Earnings can range anywhere from $50 to $200 per hour.
 These sessions typically lasting anywhere between 30-90 minutes.